DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/data-shaping/filtering.md

 legacyId: 117706
 ---
 # Filtering
 Web Dashboard allows you to filter data in the [dashboard items](../dashboard-item-settings.md) or apply filters to a specific measure.
-[Dimensions](../bind-dashboard-items-to-data/bind-dashboard-items-to-data-in-the-web-dashboard.md) and [hidden dimensions](../bind-dashboard-items-to-data/hidden-data-items.md) are used to build filter criteria.
+You can use [dimensions](../bind-dashboard-items-to-data/bind-dashboard-items-to-data-in-the-web-dashboard.md) and [hidden dimensions](../bind-dashboard-items-to-data/hidden-data-items.md) to build filter criteria.

 ![Filtering_Main](../../../images/filtering_main132414.png)